likicv/usysml-test-cases/README.md

 uSysML as a limited implementation of the SysML v2 specification.
 Consider how this would contrast with a full implementation of the SysML v2 specification.
-An implementation corresponding to uSysML v0.01 (spiral 1) would support only the SysML v2 behaviors associated with the keywords `package`, `part`, `part def` and nothing else (see the table above).
+An implementation corresponding to uSysML v0.01 would support only the SysML v2 behaviors associated with the keywords `package`, `part`, `part def` and nothing else (see the table above).
 Furthermore, every model specified by uSysML would be a valid SysML v2 model, and paresable by the full SysML v2 implementation.
 The reverse is not true: because uSysML implementation is limited and the full SysML v2 specification includes many features outside of the scope of uSysML, general SysML v2 models would not be necessarily parseable by uSysML implementation.

 The following references are used in this work:
 - Kernel Modeling Language (KerML) (‘1-Kernel_Modeling_Language.pdf’)